jnorfolk/jnorfolk.github.io/README.md

 - [GitHub](https://github.com/jnorfolk)

 ## Professional Summary
-Aspiring Data Scientist with a strong foundation in Python machine learning and statistical analysis.
+Aspiring Data Scientist with a strong foundation in Python, machine learning, and statistical analysis.
 Leveraging 1+ year of experience in data-driven projects and a B.S. in Physics; excelling in transforming complex ideas into actionable strategies.
 Known for quick learning, effective mentorship, and fostering collaborative team environments.

 ## Skills
 - **Python** (Pandas, NumPy, SciPy)